 Application Process for Student Visa at Finish Embassy

-You need to apply for a residence permit for scientific research if you come to Finland for postgraduate studies after completing a master’s degree.
+While, You need to apply for a residence permit for scientific research if you come to Finland for postgraduate studies after completing a master’s degree.

 Residence permits are not granted for studies at open universities.

-Make sure you meet the requirements for the residence permit you are applying for in Finnish Embassy or consulate nearby you.
-Letter of Health Insurance & Police clearance certificate is a very important documents for students to submit at the consulate.
+Meanwhile, Make sure you meet the requirements for the residence permit you are applying for in Finnish Embassy or consulate nearby you.
+While, Letter of Health Insurance & Police clearance certificate is a very important documents for students to submit at the consulate.

-Make sure you have all the attachments needed.
+So, Make sure you have all the attachments needed.
 If necessary, have them translated and legalized.
 The processing time may be longer if you have not filled in your application sufficiently.

-After you receive your official letter of acceptance, you can begin the student residence permit application online at Enterfinland.fi.
+So, After you receive your official letter of acceptance, you can begin the student residence permit application online at Enterfinland.fi.
 Remember that you must personally visit a Finnish embassy or consulate as part of this process.

-You should wait for the residence permit in the same country or locality where you submitted your application and proved your identity.
+Meanwhile, You should wait for the residence permit in the same country or locality where you submitted your application and proved your identity.

 Lastly, you need to take care of Bank Statement to show one year’s living expenses in your personal account.

-What is total Cost of Student Visa in Finland?
+Total Cost of Student Visa in Finland?

 There are two different aspects to consider when you make up your mind for studies in Finland.
 If you are an international student, the point of concern is the tuition fees and related scholarship options, and in addition to that, your everyday living costs.
 Below, we’ve broken down both aspects respectively.